dlumbrer/VBoard/README.md

 Go in your browser to http://localhost:8000/ and enjoy!

+## Tab Visualize (to build a chart)

-## Steps to build a a visualization
+Follow this steps to build a a visualization:

 * Select the index of your ElasticSearch (the index should have a type called "items")